 - Are you hoping to get away for a special occasion?
 Maybe to celebrate a birthday?
 Or an anniversary?

-- Do you want to escape the from your day-to-day routine and shock your system by experiencing a different culture?
+- Do you want to escape from your day-to-day routine and shock your system by experiencing a different culture?

 - Do you want to challenge yourself and add a sprinkle of adventure to your lifestyle?